What are Unity Catalog volumes?

 Volumes are only supported on Databricks Runtime 13.3 LTS and above.
 In Databricks Runtime 12.2 LTS and below, operations against /Volumes

-paths might succeed, but can write data to ephemeral storage disks attached to compute clusters rather than persisting data to Unity Catalog volumes as expected.
+paths might succeed, but they can only write data to ephemeral storage disks attached to compute clusters rather than persisting data to Unity Catalog volumes as expected.

 Important